Fran6o/tee-simplewebserver/README.md

 ### How to use
-A developer application secret must be passed as a JSON string in `IEXEC_APP_DEVELOPER_SECRET`
+A developer application secret must be passed as a JSON string in `IEXEC_APP_DEVELOPER_SECRET` These credentials are use to send an notification email once the service is up and running.
+The email contains the public URL as established by ngrok service.
 ```
 {"gmailUser":<Your gmail user>, "gmailPwd":<Your gmail pwd>}
 ```